Stopping Foreclosure Through Reinstatement

 In situations where a borrower is behind on their mortgage payments, they have the option of paying back all of the arrears and getting back up to date in one payment, called a mortgage reinstatement.
 Reinstatements are a means of stopping a foreclosure or sheriff sale and becoming current on a mortgage again.

 The first step in reinstating your mortgage is to contact your lender.
 Your mortgage statement will include an address for you to send “Requests for Information.”
 Send a written request, by certified mail, to that address and the lender is required by law to send you a quote with the exact amount you need to pay to become current again.
 This amount must be paid in full in one (1) lump sum in order for the reinstatement to be valid.
 The lender does not have to accept partial payments.
-According the NJ Fair Foreclosure Act, your lender is required to accept the payment any time before a final judgement of foreclosure is entered, but the final deadline will be up to your lender.
+According the NJ Fair Foreclosure Act, your lender is required to accept the payment any time before a final judgment of foreclosure is entered, but the final deadline will be up to your lender.
 Many lenders will allow reinstatement right up to the time of Sheriff Sale.

 I Have The Money to Reinstate My Mortgage.
 Why Won’t My Bank Take It?